-Abstract.
-The Advanced Regional Prediction System (ARPS) forecast model is extended up to the stratopause and over the entire hemisphere to simulate gravity waves during 24 January 2005.
-With a 15-km horizontal resolution, the simulation produces dominant gravity wave features related mainly to orographic forcing by the Greenland terrain, when a near-surface high pressure system is present over the North Atlantic.
-The simulated temperature wave perturbations compare favorably with radiance perturbations from NASA AIRS observations.
+[1] The "Advanced Regional Prediction System" forecast model is extended up to the stratopause and over the entire hemisphere to simulate gravity waves during 24 January 2005.
+With a 15-km horizontal resolution, the simulation produces dominant gravity wave features near Eastern Greenland that are associated mainly with orographic forcing by the Greenland terrain.
+The simulated wave temperature perturbations compare favorably with radiance perturbations from NASA Atmospheric Infrared Sounder observations.
 In the upper stratosphere (40-50 km), vertical overturning of the isentropes suggests the occurrence of wave breaking just east of Greenland that leads to a tremendous reduction of wave amplitudes.
 The associated flux divergence produces horizontal flow deceleration of 12-120 m s-1 day-1 and coincides with areas of depleted stratospheric wind speed, suggesting strong interactions between orographic gravity waves and the polar vortex.
 A simulation using the coarser 50-km horizontal resolution produces gravity waves of significantly weaker amplitudes.